The following are scholarships for students enrolled in graduate programs. Read below for eligibility.

 Environmental Research and Education Foundation

 Recognizes excellence in environmental research and education.
 Must demonstrate clear interest in solid waste management research.
-Doctoral and post-doctoral scholarships are awarded up to $12,000 per year, and can be extended for up to 3 years from the initial award date.
-Master’s scholarships are awarded up to $5,000 per year and can be extended for up to 2 years from the initial award date.
-Deadline: May 1st, 2013.
+Doctoral and post-doctoral scholarships are awarded up to $14,400 per year, and can be extended for up to 3 years from the initial award date.
+Master’s scholarships are awarded up to $6,000 per year and can be extended for up to 2 years from the initial award date.
+Deadline: early May.

 Ford Foundation Fellowships

 The Ford Foundation provides support to persons of identifiable ethnic and racial minorities for up to three years of study leading towards research-based terminal degrees (PhD, ScD) with intent to both teach and conduct research in a university setting.
 The program serves to encourage a more diverse future in American science laboratories and social science classrooms.
-Deadline: November.
+Deadlines vary.

 Forum for Theological Exploration – Doctoral Fellowships for Students of Color